ColinSullivan1/nats-k8s/README.md

-# k8s-nats-experimental
+# k8s-nats

-A place to save off various k8s/nats artifacts in experimental work.
+Research into k8s/nats artifacts in some experimental work.
+Eventually, this will become part of the nats-io repository and charts checked into Kubernetes.

 ## Setup